 Students will be readmitted to school after an absence.
-A written or telephone message should be received from a parent or guardian explaining the student's absence at the time of readmission or as soon after that time as stipulated by the building principal.
+A written or telephone message should be received from a parent or guardian as soon as possible explaining the student's absence.
 An absence not so clarified within the time limit will be treated as an unexcused absence.
 When a physician has been treating the student, the physician's statement that the student is well enough to return to school should be presented.